Codex CLI Cost Management: Token Strategy, Model Routing and Quota Control

 If workers ran on gpt-4.1 instead of gpt-4.1-mini: ~$750/month (+205%).
 Model routing matters.

-Key heuristic: If you could specify the correct output before the agent runs, you probably don’t need a reasoning-class model.
+Key heuristic: If the correct output could be specified before the agent runs, a reasoning-class model is probably unnecessary.
 If the agent needs to explore solution space and evaluate trade-offs, reasoning models earn their cost.

 Three Configuration Tools